code-coaching/blog-posts/logic.en.md

 - The light blue circle are all animals with black fur.
 - The overlapping red section are all dogs that are also pets.
 - The overlapping blue section are all dogs with black fur.
-- The overlapping green section are all pets with black fur.
+- The overlapping green section are all pets that are not a dog with black fur.
 - The overlapping black section are all dogs that are also pets and have black fur.

 Combinations are also possible: